dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 *Answer*

-The momentum opertor is given by
+The momentum operator is given by

 $$
 \hat{\B{p}} = -i \hbar